 A quick summary of the two products (rates as of 4/5/2018):

 - High Yield Savings: No monthly fees, no annual fee, no minimum balance, competitive interest rate.

 - Certificates of Deposit: Maturity periods from 6-months to 60-months, no minimum deposit and the 60-month CD yields 2.35% APY

 It's important that there's no transacting account, like a checking or money market account.
 This means that you'll need to ACH money out of the account to access it on a daily basis.
 ACH transfers can take as many as 3 days.

 This also means there's no ATM access.
 If you want cash, you'll have to transfer money out of your AMEX Personal Savings account to your checking account.
 If you want to deposit a check, you'll have to deposit checks by mail.
-Sign them, write “For Deposit Only in Account” underneath your signature, include instructions, and mail it to them at American Express Bank, FSB, P.O.
+Sign them, write “For Deposit Only in Account” underneath your signature, include instructions, and mail it to them at American Express National Bank, P.O.
 Box 30384, Salt Lake City, Utah 84130.

 Finally, your maximum account balance is $5 million.
 I didn't even know you could have an upper limit, 0.0000001% problems I suppose. 🙂

 Opening an account is a super simple 4-step process:

 - Gather your Information (primary and joint applicants): This includes Social Security Number, Email Address, Home Address, Phone Number, Date of Birth, and Account and Routing numbers for the accounts you want to link to the personal savings account you're opening.